tylerwince/tylerwince.github.io/reading.md

 permalink: /reading/
 ---

-These are books I've read in (generally) reverse chronological order.
+These are books I've read in (generally) reverse chronological order since 2023.

 <div>
 {% for entry in site.data.reading.list %}